kali-linex/linex/Documentation/bpf/libbpf/libbpf_overview.rst

 ===============

-libbpf is a C-based library containing a BPF loader that takes compiled BPF object files and prepares and loads them into the Linux kernel. libbpf takes the heavy lifting of loading, verifying, and attaching BPF programs to various kernel hooks, allowing BPF application developers to focus only on BPF program correctness and performance.
+libbpf is a C-based library containing a BPF loader that takes compiled BPF object files and prepares and loads them into the Linex kernel. libbpf takes the heavy lifting of loading, verifying, and attaching BPF programs to various kernel hooks, allowing BPF application developers to focus only on BPF program correctness and performance.